Procedural Direction WC1 – Compensation payable on death

 Service and reply

-31. The respondents have 21 days from the date of registration of the Application to respond by lodging a Reply, attaching all relevant documents in support, with the Commission.
+- The respondents have 21 days from the date of registration of the Application to respond by lodging a Reply, attaching all relevant documents in support, with the Commission.
 A sealed copy of the Reply must also be served on each other party.
 The Commission may still progress the application in the absence of a Reply.
+The documents in support must not have already been lodged, and be lodged as a single document bundle and:

 Dispute resolution